The review process includes, but is not limited to, an assessment of the criteria listed below. The submission must:

 - Name, institution, and contact information for all contributors.

-- One compiled packet—that is no more than 10 double-spaced typed pages (not including references), and that contains no identifying information to ensure a blind review—which addresses:
+- One compiled packet—that is no more than 10 double-spaced typed pages (not including references), and that contains no identifying information to ensure an anonymous review—which addresses:

 - Research rationale and brief literature review.